-How do they know you parked your car at the resort?
+How does Disney know you parked your car at the resort?
 Well, there are a variety of ways.
-For instance, when you enter any Disney Resort property, you have to stop and check in with the security guard on your initial visit.
-They will verify your reservation, check your ID, and instruct you on where to park.
+For instance, when you enter any Disney Resort property, you have to stop and check-in with the security guard on your initial visit.
+They will verify your reservation, check your ID, and instruct you where to park.

 If you were to check-in via the front desk, which is becoming more and more obsolete, the cast member asks how you arrived or if you will have your car with you during your stay.